avimanyu786/DeepChemOnROCm/README.md

 # DeepChemOnROCm
-To enable DeepChem for AMD GPUs
+Attempt to enable DeepChem for AMD GPUs